clojurewerkz/elastisch.docs/articles/getting_started.md

 [@ClojureWerkz](http://twitter.com/ClojureWerkz).

+## On HTTP or Native ElasticSeach Clients

+### Pros and Cons

+Elastisch provides both HTTP and native ElasticSearch clients.

+HTTP client is easier to get started with (you don't need to know cluster name) and will work with hosted and PaaS environments such as Heroku or CloudFoundry.
+It is also known to work with a wide range of ElasticSearch versions.

+Some hosted environments do not provide access to ports other than 80 and 8080, so the native client may not work with them.
+The main benefit of the native client is it's much higher throughput (up to 6-8 times on some common workloads).

+The native client **requires that the version of ElasticSearch is the same as the version of ElasticSearch client Elastisch uses internally** (currently `0.90.x`).

+### API Structure Conversion

+Native client follows the same API structure but `rest` in namespace names becomes `native`, e.g. `clojurewerkz.elastisch.rest` becomes `clojurewerkz.elastisch.native` and `clojurewerkz.elastisch.rest.index` becomes `clojurewerkz.elastisch.native.index`.

+Function arguments and options accepted by the native client are as close as possible to those in the HTTP client.
+The native client also provides asynchronous versions of several common operations, they return Clojure futures instead of responses.

 ## Conneciting Over HTTP (Specifying Node HTTP Endpoint)

 Before you can index and search with Elastisch, it is necessary to tell Elastisch what ElasticSearch node to use.
-To do so, you use the `clojurewerkz.elastisch.rest/connect!` function that takes an endpoint as its sole argument:
+To use the HTTP transport, you use the `clojurewerkz.elastisch.rest/connect!` function that takes an endpoint as its sole argument:

 ``` clojure